Why should I seek out counseling? How do I know if I need it?

 If I don't have insurance, can I still get counseling?

 Yes, absolutely!
 You do not need insurance to seek help from our counselors.
-For session rates please contact our office via email or phone.
+For session rates please contact our office via email or phone or click on each therapists page for specific details.

 How do I get started?